Obsessive-Compulsive Disorder (OCD)

 • Limit Stimulants: Reduce your caffeine, alcohol, and sugar intake, as they might increase or trigger anxiety and OCD tendencies.
 Avoiding caffeine 6 hours before your sleep can be especially helpful in developing a good sleep-wake-cycle.

 • Join Support Groups: Talking about your struggles with others who are going through the same thing can provide social support and understanding.
 Consider joining a local or online OCD support group.
-Similarly, you can also visit in-person groups if you have access to the same.
+Similarly, you can visit in-person groups if you have access to them.

 • Celebrate Small Victories: Try to appreciate even the slightest progress.
 Celebrating your efforts reinforces positive behaviour.